 All site survey data is saved electronically.
 Typically, the data is then processed and interpreted off-site at our offices.
 This means data collection on site is quick and efficient, keeping any disruption of occupied premises to a minimum.

-Typically, our GPR surveyors will scan the required area of slab with scan lines at appropriate centres.
+Typically, our GPR surveyors will scan the required area of the slab with scan lines at appropriate centres.
 All data is saved electronically and processed off-site.
-Our results and interpretation is presented in a clear report, including CAD drawings, sketches, photographs and annotated radargrams as required.
+Our results and interpretation are presented in a clear report, including CAD drawings, sketches, photographs and annotated radargrams as required.

 Contact us to find out more about GPR concrete floor slab surveys and how we can help you: